South Yorkshire DN4 0DP

 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-The inspection took place on 29 September 2015 and was unannounced.
-The inspection team was made up of an adult social care inspector and an expert by experience.
-An expert by experience is a person who has personal experience of using or caring for someone who uses this type of service.
+The inspection was carried out by an adult social care inspector and an expert by experience.
+An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of care service.

 To view the latest inspection report compiled by the CQC please click here »